burger icon

 Limits here are as bendy as a wombat’s napping schedule, but here’s the bit that counts:

-- Minimums: $15 AUD or coin equivalent, not too scary.
-The actual figure pops up on the page so you can't stuff it up.
+• Minimums: Generally $15 AUD, but Ethereum is higher at around $30 AUD due to gas costs.
+The actual figure pops up on the page so you can’t stuff it up.

-- Currencies: Rainbetz.com books everything in USD, but you can throw in AUD, Euros or just about any crypto coin.
-Just don't expect AUD coming back out directly-you'll need to loop it through crypto then send to your bank.
-For big-time players, keeping records is a must-never had to show my docs yet, but Brisbane mates have (and the bank didn't blink after a week thanks to proper records).
+• Currencies: Rainbetz.com books everything in USD, but you can throw in AUD, Euros or just about any crypto coin.
+Just don’t expect AUD coming back out directly-you’ll need to loop it through crypto then send to your bank.
+For big-time players, keeping records is a must.

 VIP & High Roller - Special Payment Benefits for Big Players